 One sweet spot for MatrixStore technology is in the creative space.
 Creative organisations are increasingly being subjected to change driven by external forces such as changes in the way content is captured and our insatiable appetite for HD or 3D content (see The Big Broadcast Survey published in 2009).
 The industry is one that is used to adapting to whatever is thrown at it but it also relies on solutions that just work.

-2. Parking/Nearline – Production disk, the online, the SAN should be kept lean and mean.
+Production disk, the online, the SAN should be kept lean and mean.
 Some projects can take years to complete so content needs to be moved off and onto the expensive disk repeatedly over a prolonged period.
 Tape based technologies do not cut the mustard.
 Organisations are also looking to ‘rightsize’ their expensive disk by offloading older or less-used content that should not sit clogging up the SAN to a more appropriate tier of storage.
-Seamless one touch capacity expansion, DropSpot (metadata support/search) and performance make MatrixStore a natural choice.
+Seamless one-touch capacity expansion, DropSpot (metadata support/search) and performance make MatrixStore a natural choice.

-3. Legacy/Local Archive – organisations who own content need to protect their content or they will not be able to re-use or monetise that content.
+organisations that own content need to protect their content or they will not be able to re-use or monetise that content.
 The two maxims come into their own here.
 Integration with DAM/MAMs, Self-Management, redundancy of data, retention policies (prevent change or deletion), metadata and search goodness are key here.

-5. Regulations – More and more financial institutions are using video in the way they communicate with staff or shareholders, that video needs to be protected and stored for a pre-determined period in accordance with global regulations.
-MatrixStore has built in characteristics that satisfy these compliance requirements.
+More and more financial institutions are using video in the way they communicate with staff or shareholders, that video needs to be protected and stored for a pre-determined period in accordance with global regulations.
+MatrixStore has built-in characteristics that satisfy these compliance requirements.

 The View From OM